LUMII-Syslab/viziquer/README.md

 The DSS shall need a link to a PostGres SQL database, holding the data schemas for the endpoints to be queried.

-The sample schemas are available and means for their creation are described at http://viziquer.lumii.lv
+The sample schemas are available; means for their creation are described at https://viziquer.lumii.lv

 ## Installation